Home > Use Cases > Backing up a VM

 As already mentioned, the OperationGuid can be omitted, and instead, all the statuses of all the operations which are currently running are returned instead:

-When the above calls are requested, and no data has been returned, it means that the Altaro Agent has finished processing the operation and has removed it from memory.
+When the above calls are requested, and no data has been returned, it means that the VM Backup Agent has finished processing the operation and has removed it from memory.
 There is a small time frame between the completion of the operation and the removal of the operation from memory.
 If the above calls are made during such time, the operation results are also returned.
 If this time frame has already passed, the result of the operation can alternatively be retrieved through the following GET request:

 The above call returns the last operation details for that particular VM, both whether it was a successful or a failed operation.